sunfounder/pico-2w-kit/docs/source/faq.rst

 #.
 How to open and run the code?
     For detailed tutorials, please refer to :ref:`open_run_code_py`.

 #.
-How to upload library to Raspberry Pi Pico 2W？
+How to upload library to Raspberry Pi Pico 2 W？
     For detailed tutorials, please refer to :ref:`add_libraries_py`.

 #.
-NO MicroPython(Raspberry Pi Pico 2W) Interpreter Option on Thonny IDE?
+NO MicroPython(Raspberry Pi Pico 2 W) Interpreter Option on Thonny IDE?
-    * Check that your Pico 2W is plugged into your computer via a USB cable.
+    * Check that your Pico 2 W is plugged into your computer via a USB cable.
-    * Check that you have installed MicroPython for Pico 2W (:ref:`install_micropython_on_pico`).
+    * Check that you have installed MicroPython for Pico 2 W (:ref:`install_micropython_on_pico`).
-    * The Raspberry Pi Pico 2W interpreter is only available in version 3.3.3 or higher version of Thonny.
+    * The Raspberry Pi Pico 2 W interpreter is only available in version 3.3.3 or higher version of Thonny.
 If you are running an older version, please update (:ref:`thonny_ide`).
-    * If the Li-po Charger module is plugged into the breadboard at this point, unplug it first and then re-plug the Pico 2W into the computer.
+    * If the Li-po Charger module is plugged into the breadboard at this point, unplug it first and then re-plug the Pico 2 W into the computer.

 #.
-Cannot open Pico 2W code or save code to Pico 2W via Thonny IDE?
+Cannot open Pico 2 W code or save code to Pico 2 W via Thonny IDE?
-    * Check that your Pico 2W is plugged into your computer via a USB cable.
+    * Check that your Pico 2 W is plugged into your computer via a USB cable.
     * Check that you have selected the Interpreter as **MicroPython (Raspberry Pi Pico)**.

 #.
 Can Raspberry Pi Pico2 W be used on Thonny and Arduino at the same time?